HaleyACS/whdc/README.md

 - "Alarm Status": Usually it has the subject in it.
 - "Alarm Name": Current status of the event.

-These will be used to build the title on whdclist.php Example json submission in the DX OI Webhook Notification UI settings:
+These will be used to build the title on whdclist.php.

+Example json submission in the DX OI Webhook Notification UI settings:
 ```
 {
  "Action Status": "${action_status}",